Last updated on May 28, 2026

 For all things MTG Arena related, check out the MTG Arena subreddit.
 Draftsim’s own Discord Server is another place where all MTG formats are discussed, from Limited to Constructed.

 Do you play Historic regularly?
 What are your favorite decks and takes on the meta?
 Let me know in the comments, or touch on it on Draftsim's Twitter.
+While you're here, check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 Follow Draftsim for awesome articles and set updates: